-A transplant involves removing the whole liver and replacing it with a healthy liver from another person (a donor).
-This treatment is effective for HCC, but it is generally used only in people with a single tumour or several small tumours.
+A liver transplant can be an effective treatment for some people with primary liver cancer.
+It involves removing the whole liver and replacing it with a healthy liver from another person (a donor).

-Donor livers are scarce and waiting for a suitable liver may take many months.
+Donor livers are scarce and waiting for a suitable liver may take many months or even several years.
 During this time, the cancer may continue to grow.
-As a result, most people have tumour ablation or TACE to control the cancer while they wait for a donor.
+As a result, most people have tumour ablation or TACE to control the cancer while they wait for a donor liver to become available.

-Unfortunately, in some people the cancer progresses despite treatment and a liver transplant will no longer be possible.
-In this situation, you will be removed from the liver transplant waiting list and your doctor will discuss alternative treatment options.
+Unfortunately, in some people the cancer progresses despite having tumour ablation or TACE, and a liver transplant will no longer be possible.
+If this happens, you will be taken off the liver transplant waiting list and your doctor will discuss other treatment options.

 View the Cancer Council NSW editorial policy.

 Speak to a health professional or to someone who has been there, or find a support group or forum

 Practical advice and support during and after treatment